 Participation in Japan Climate Initiative (JCI)

-In July 2018, Japanese companies, local governments, research institutions, and NGOs established Japan Climate Initiative (JCI).
-It is a network committed to strengthening communication and exchange of strategies and solutions among all actors that are implementing climate actions in Japan.
-More than 600 organizations in Japan became the members of JCI today.
+In July 2018, Japanese companies, local governments, and NGOs which are actively implementing climate actions established Japan Climate Initiative (JCI).
+It is a network committed to strengthening communication and exchange of opinions among all actors.
+More than 810 organizations, as of July 2024 in Japan became the members of JCI today.
 Toshiba Group became a member of JCI in FY2020, supporting the network’s declaration of “Joining the front line of the global push for decarbonization from Japan.”

 Participation in the 30by30 Alliance for Biodiversity